Paddington in Peru: Paddington Visits statue trail

 A series of Paddington statues were placed across parts of the UK and Ireland from early October to promote the film.
 This initially took place in 23 locations.

 In the early hours of 2 March 2025 on Northbrook Street in Newbury, Berkshire, the home town of Michael Bond, the front half of one of these statues was removed from its bench by Daniel Heath and William Lawrence, engineers who had been based at RAF Odiham.
 They took the half of the statue back to the base in a taxi, temporarily posting it on Facebook Marketplace before hiding it in Lawrence's car where it was found by police.
 The half of Paddington on the bench was covered, partly to prevent it upsetting children.
 At Heath and Lawrence's trial, the judge said their actions were "the antithesis of everything Paddington stands for."
 They were ordered to carry out unpaid work and each pay £2,725 to cover repair costs.

 Release

-Paddington in Peru had its world premiere in London on 3 November 2024, and was theatrically released in the United Kingdom on 8 November.
+Paddington in Peru had its world premiere in London on 3 November 2024, and was released in cinemas in the United Kingdom on 8 November.
 It was originally set to be released in the United States and other territories on 17 January 2025, until it was delayed in the United States to 14 February.